 - academic job search programming

-- workshops on teaching and mentorship
+- local workshops on teaching and research mentoring

-- seminars and graduate courses
+- in-person and online graduate courses

 - visiting speakers and symposia